spjuhel/BoARIO/README.rst

 Where to get it ?
 ===================

-The full source code is available on Github at: https://github.com/spjuhel/ario3
+The full source code is available on Github at: https://github.com/spjuhel/BoARIO

-How does ARIO³ work?
+How does BoARIO work?
 ======================

-In a nutshell, ARIO³ takes the following inputs :
+In a nutshell, BoARIO takes the following inputs :

 - an IO table (such as EXIOBASE or EORA26) in the form of an `IOSystem` object (define by the `pymrio` package)